 - calculate accurately and efficiently and solve real life problems recognising the operations needed to solve them;

-- reason mathematically and explain methods used;
+- develop a deep understanding by reasoning mathematically and explaining methods used;

 - enjoy mathematics and study it with confidence and a sense of achievement.